- 1. Add Subtitles+

 - Versatile toolbox includes GIF maker, image converter, video compressor, screen recorder, CD burner, fix video metadata, etc.

 - Supported OS: Windows 10/8/7/XP/Vista, macOS 11 Big Sur, 10.15 (Catalina), 10.14, 10.13, 10.12, 10.11, 10.10, 10.9, 10.8, 10.7, 10.6.

 Situation 1: How to Embed Subtitles to Video Using Wondershare UniConverter

 Launch Wondershare Subtitle tool, navigate to the top of the primary window to locate the option and click it to add the video you would like to add subtitles to the program.
 Then you'll see the general information like the file size, resolution as well as None, i.e. no subtitles recognized.

 Step 2 Open Video Edit Window

-When your desired subtitle settings are satisfactory, click Save button to proceed to the main interface and hit Convert or Convert All to start converting video with the added subtitles.
+When your desired subtitle settings are satisfactory, hit Convert or Start All to start converting video with the added subtitles.

-Before getting started, please go to the offical site to download the latest version of VLC player.
+Before getting started, please go to the official site to download the latest version of the VLC player.
 VLC is free and the download process should take some few minutes to successfully complete and install.
 Now let's move on to the step-by-step tutorial.